A-Gonzalez99/prototipoWeb01/README.md

 # Prototipe Web 1
-This is a web project that is based on the apple.com website, it is an approach to design with html, css and js
+This is a web project that is based on the apple.com website, it is an approach to design with html, css and js Update 16/11/2023
+A new page called explorer has been implemented where you can share and share works from the audiovisual world.

 ## Website To Replicate
 [apple.com](https://web.archive.org/web/20231017232700/https://www.apple.com/)